Seven Stars Tai Chi Club

 We study several yang style forms, Cheng Man Ching’s short form, Yang 108 long form, sword form and the “Dance of Equality” or sanshou.

 Like many other disciplines, Tai Chi has developed in many different ways.
-Within the various stlyes, there are many approaches, some differences in the preferred form and technique, but all are joined by fundamental principles underpinning the art.
+Within the various styles, there are many approaches, some differences in the preferred form and technique, but all are joined by fundamental principles underpinning the art.

 My teaching is based on the view that the best energetic flow through the body is achieved with postures and movement that reflect the martial application.
 The application is part of the way, but it’s how you achieve it, through internal development, that allows the forms to be used for health and meditation so successfully.